Updated: Mar 11

 Thus, the Church practiced it from day one.
 Even the founder of Protestantism, Martin Luther, believed in infant baptism, as did Calvin, who called it the “designs of Satan” to believe that infants can’t be baptized (Institutes of the Christian Religion, 1536, trans.
 Henry Beveridge, Grand Rapids, Mich.: Eerdmans, 1983, 2:554).
 It was only the Anabaptists who followed Luther's "reformation" that stopped infant baptism.

 As we have seen, baptism is not only for those who have faith.
 Rather, it is those who have the capability of faith that should have faith.
-But if you do not, God is generous and will still become your Father.
+But if you do not have that capability, God is generous and will still become your Father.
+This can be seen from Judaism's use of circumcision, from the paralytic in the New Testament, and from the early Church Fathers.
 Truly, this message of salvation is for all.